-- A human cell, like all cells, is surrounded by an outer border that encloses its cytoplasmic compartments, called the plasma membrane, plasmalemma, or cell membrane. - It is a thin semi permeable membrane, composed from lipid, protein and carbohydrate that control the passage of substances into and out of the cell. - The integrity and function of the plasma membrane are necessary to the life of the cell. - Membranes range from 7.5 to 10 nm in thickness so that it's visible only with the transmission electron microscope (TEM). - LM: appears as a very thin limiting border line. - EM: the cell membrane has a tri-laminar appearance under TEM after fixation in osmium tetroxide, two electron dense lines (2.5 nm each) separated by an electron lucent intermediate zone (2.5-3 nm).
+- A human cell, like all cells, is surrounded by an outer border that encloses its cytoplasmic compartments, called the plasma membrane, plasmalemma, or cell membrane. - It is a thin semi permeable membrane, composed from lipids (40%), proteins (50%) and carbohydrates (5%) that surrounded cytoplasm of a cell and control the passage of substances into and out of the cell. - The integrity and function of the plasma membrane are necessary to the life of the cell. - Membranes range from 7.5 to 10 nm in thickness so that it's visible only with the transmission electron microscope (TEM). - Light microscope (LM): appears as a very thin limiting border line. - Electron microscope (EM): the cell membrane has a tri-laminar appearance under TEM after fixation in osmium tetroxide, two electron dense lines (2.5 nm each) separated by an electron lucent intermediate zone (2.5-3 nm).